 If you’re interested in contributing to or participating in the direction of KEDA, you can join our community meetings.

-KEDA is a Cloud Native Computing Foundation sandbox project
+KEDA is a Cloud Native Computing Foundation incubation project